-William E. Macaulay Honors College or Macaulay Honors College is a selective, co-degree-granting honors college.
+William E. Macaulay Honors College, or Macaulay Honors College, is a selective, co-degree-granting honors college offering free college tuition opportunities.
 It covers four years of undergraduate study, not including the fees and expenses.
-Promising students have the opportunity to receive financial and academic support to study and realize their leadership potential.
-All students can apply for and get a merit scholarship package that includes tuition, Cultural Passport, a laptop computer, and access to the Opportunities Fund.
-CUNY New York State residents can meet in-state tuition requirements and get the tuition scholarship to graduate free from tuition debt.
+Promising students have the opportunity to receive financial aid and academic support to study and realize their leadership potential through a free online bachelor’s degree.
+All college students can apply for and get a merit scholarship package, so they graduate debt free.
+This package includes tuition, Cultural Passport, a laptop computer, and access to the Opportunities Fund.
+CUNY New York State residents who meet in-state tuition requirements and get the tuition scholarship can graduate free from tuition debt.

 #21 Deep Springs College

 Deep Springs College is a small, private junior college leading California’s top free online colleges.
 It ranks among the smallest higher education institutions in the United States regarding student body.
 The school is located on a cattle ranch and alfalfa farm in the high desert of eastern California.
 It is known for being one of the leading accredited two-year full-scholarship liberal arts colleges.
 All students receive financial aid through a full scholarship valued at over $50,000.
 This meets the college’s goal to ensure that financial considerations do not burden selected applicants.
 The free college tuition scholarship includes tuition, room, and board.
 Students attending free colleges like this one are only required to pay for certain expenses that their financial aid packages don’t cover, thus minimizing student loan debt.
 This includes their own books, travel, medical insurance, and incidental expenses, along with a small damage deposit.